 The straps are used in Yoga to perform postures where the limbs need stretching.
 Some of them come with buckles or fasteners and other soles.
 They are perfect for those who have little flexibility.

-4. Pillows or Cushions
+4. Pillows Or Cushions

 5. Blankets